 Burman first described spinal endoscopy 1931 as "myeloscopy" where it was mainly used as a visualization tool (1).
 This situation remained the same until the refinement of optical systems.
 Interestingly, spinal endoscopy as a tool was widely pursued only in the 1990 and early 2000.
 Kambin first described the "Kambin's triangle," a posterolateral corridor to the disc space (2).
 Interestingly, he described the spinal endoscopy in this paper as "spinal arthroscopy."
 Thus, a new safe "transforaminal" route to the lumbar disc space was now available.
-This was quickly followed by a large series of 110 patients who underwent an endoscopic transforaminal procedure (3).
-The "interlaminar" spinal endoscopy was first described by

-Foley et al. with his tubular system in 1997 and thus the endoscope became an important visualization tool for performing safe minimally invasive spinal procedures (4).
+This was quickly followed by a large series of 110 patients who underwent an endoscopy was first described by Foley et al. with his tubular system in 1997 and thus the endoscope became an important visualization tool for performing safe minimally invasive spinal procedures (4).
 Foley described his technique as "microendoscopy" (4).
-Despite the early enthusiasm to integrate the endoscope with the tubular spinal systems, some surgeons realized that integration of the microscope with the tubular system was better since the endoscopy optical system was a nascent stage of development.
-However, "microendoscopy" still persisted as proposed by Foley though the endoscope was abandoned in favor of a microscope.
-Thus, the correct nomenclature of tubular systems used with a microscope should be "tubular microscopy."
-This distinction becomes important as we will see in the later sections of this paper.
-We describe the rationale and compare the advantages and disadvantages of endoscopic spine surgery with those of microscopic spine surgery (Table 1).
+Despite the early enthusiasm to integrate the endoscope with the tubular spinal systems, some surgeons realized that integration of the microscope with the tubular system was better since the endoscopy optical system was still in a nascent stage of development.
+However, the name "microendoscopy" still persisted as proposed by Foley though the endoscope was abandoned in favor of a microscope.
+Thus, the correct nomenclature of tubular systems